 My day skincare routine:

-Cleanse – I use the Skinfood Egg White Perfect Pore Cleansing Foam or the La Roche-Posay Toleriane Hydrating Gentle Cleanser (this is especially good for dry skin).
+Cleanse – I use the Skinfood Egg White Perfect Pore Cleansing Foam, the La Roche-Posay Toleriane Hydrating Gentle Cleanser (this is especially good for dry skin) or Philosophy Purity Made Simple Cleanser.
 I don’t double cleanse in the morning because my skin is still clean and well moisturized from my extensive night routine.

 Toner – I use Klairs Supple Preparation Facial Toner and I also use this toner for my 7 skin method.
-To be honest, I don’t do the 7 skin everyday, definitely not in the morning when I’m trying to rush out the house for work.
+To be honest, I don’t do the 7 skin every day, definitely not in the morning when I’m trying to rush out of the house for work.
 Sometimes I do 3 skin method.

 Ampoule/Serum – You can actually do either ampoule or serum but I do both.
 For ampoule, I use the Mizon Snail Repair Intensive Ampoule, and for serum, I use a couple (don’t judge me lol) and I alternate my serums to ensure I include all my many serums in my routine.
 When I’m breaking out especially during Aunt Flo, I use The Ordinary Salicylic Acid 2% Solution combined with TO Alpha Arbutin 2% + HA.